 The slab-on-grade building method reduces your impact on the environment in two different ways: by greatly reducing the amount of CO2 produced in the manufacturing and transportation of materials, and by providing - dollar for dollar - a wall with much better insulation.

 By building a slab-on-grade home, you are choosing to substitute foundation walls with above-ground walls.
 In other words, you are replacing concrete walls with a much more affordable and energy efficient wall assembly.

 Slab on Grade Foundation © Yanni Milon for Ecohome

 In order to be able to make an informed decision about this type of foundation, there are several precautionary steps that must be taken and challenges to be addressed.

-Your municipality may require plans that have been approved by an engineer, and some may not be familiar with slab-on-grade homes.
-Be sure to check with your municipality before beginning construction, and even before getting too far into your building plans.
+Your state or municipality may require plans that have been approved by an engineer, and some may not be familiar with slab-on-grade homes.
+Be sure to check with your municipality or state before beginning construction, and even before getting too far into your building plans.

 While we are firmly in favour of slab-on-grade construction as a concept, we recommend carefully considering your options before moving ahead with any plans.
 There are many legitimate reasons to begin construction with a basement foundation: